 Will the paint on my painted cabinets wear off?

 Short answer: No.

-Longer answer: If you make sure to open your cabinets with the knobs and drawers with pulls you should never have a problem.
+Longer answer: Just like how if you “Get the facts” and get your kitchen sink fixed by a reputed plumber to ensure no problems in the future, in the same way, if you make sure to get your cabinets attached with the help of professionals and open your cabinets with the knobs and drawers with pulls you should never have a problem.

 The things that you think are probably bad for painted cabinets are, and most are easily avoided.
 Dirty hands on painted surfaces, hands covered in chocolate frosting pulling open drawers, dogs scratching, hitting cabinets with pots or pans, kicking doors closed with your shoe, leaving food splatter on them or slamming them shut will all cause the paint to fail earlier than expected.